 Retail Marijuana Public Health Advisory Committee Members

-Per 25-1.5-110 C.R.S., the department has appointed the following health care professionals as members of the Retail Marijuana Public Health Advisory Committee.
-This advisory committee established and follows a systematic review process to review the latest scientific literature on the health effects of marijuana use.
+Per 25-1.5-110 C.R.S., the department has appointed the following health care professionals as members of the Retail Marijuana Public Health Advisory Committee (RMPHAC).
+The RMPHAC established and follows a systematic review process to review the latest scientific literature on the health effects of marijuana use.
 They also review Colorado-specific marijuana-related data on health outcomes and use patterns.
-The statements, research gaps and recommendations presented on this website are the products of this advisory committee.
-Click here for more information about the Advisory Committee, including upcoming meetings.
+The statements, research gaps and recommendations presented on this report website are the products of the RMPHAC and CDPHE.

 Shireen Banerji, PharmD, DABAT

-Dr. Banerji is the clinical manager of the Rocky Mountain Poison Center (RMPC).
-RMPC, a division of Denver Health, serves as the poison center for four states.
+Dr. Banerji is the director of the Rocky Mountain Poison and Drug Safety (RMPDS).
+RMPDS, a division of Denver Health, serves as the poison center for four states.
 She holds faculty appointments in four schools of pharmacy, including University of Colorado School of Pharmacy.
-She is responsible for managing the clinical operations of RMPC, which includes training, teaching, research, quality control, and continuing education for the poison center hotline staff.
+She is responsible for managing the clinical operations of RMPDS, which includes training, teaching, research, quality control, and continuing education for the poison center hotline staff.
 She has select administrative roles and also serves as clinical toxicologist and resource to staff.
 She works in conjunction with EPA, CDC and local and state health departments when toxicological emergencies with a potential threat to public health arise, to provide clinical management and real-time and historical surveillance.
 Areas of interest include pediatric toxicology, medication safety, and poison prevention.

 Russell Bowler, MD, PhD